 Mongolian resident economic entities are taxable on aggregate annual income earned worldwide.
 Non-resident economic entities carrying out business activities in Mongolia are taxable on the income earned in the territory of Mongolia and from Mongolian sources.

-- 1% applies to entities with revenue of up to MNT 300 million (exept for those operating in mining, petroleum, alcoholic beverage and tobacco industries)
+- 1% applies to entities with revenue of up to 300 million Mongolian tugrik (MNT) (except for those operating in mining, petroleum, alcoholic beverage, and tobacco industries).

 However, the income described in the chart below is excluded when determining the annual taxable income and is taxed at different tax rates on a gross basis:

 |Sale of rights (e.g. mining licences, special activity licences, and other rights granted by the authorised organisations for conducting specific activities)||10|

 A special 5% tax rate will apply on dividend and interest income of an investor who purchased debt instruments or shares of a local entity (not holding mineral resources, oil exploration, and mining special licences) traded in local and international stock markets.